 Booms and busts cause too much financial destruction and stress.
 Ideally, our investments move to the background so we can focus on living our best lives.

 Real Estate Suggestions

-If you’re looking to invest in real estate more surgically, without taking on a mortgage, take a look at Fundrise.
-Fundrise is one of the premier real estate investing platforms with over $3 billion in assets under management and over 300K investors.
+If you're looking to invest in real estate more surgically, without taking on a mortgage, take a look at Fundrise.
+Fundrise is one of the premier real estate investing platforms with over $3.2 billion in assets under management and over 387K active investors.